gjvc/sbedecoder/README.md

 data (buffer, str, bytearay, etc).
 To parse SBE encoded data into a message based on a schema instance, just call `SBEMessage.parse_message()`:

-    from sbedecoder import SBEMessage
+    from tinysbe import SBEMessage
     message = SBEMessage.parse_message(schema, msg_buffer, offset=0)

 `offset` is an optional parameter that indicates where within the msg_buffer the message starts (including the size header if the schema has `include_message_size_header` set).

-A parsed message is represented as an instance of the `SBEMessage()` class.  `SBEMessages()` are comprised of zero or more `sbedecoder.message.SBEField()` instances and zero or more `sbedecoder.message.SBERepeatingGroup()` instances.
+A parsed message is represented as an instance of the `SBEMessage()` class.  `SBEMessages()` are comprised of zero or more `tinysbe.message.SBEField()` instances and zero or more `tinysbe.message.SBERepeatingGroup()` instances.
 An `SBEField()` object can be one of a primitive `TypeMessageField()`, a `SetMessageField()` or an `EnumMessageField()`

 **Note:** Unless using code generation, you cannot store the messages for later processing.